-You should plan to arrive in Salt Lake City by Sunday evening.
+You should plan to arrive in Grand Junction, CO or Salt Lake City by Sunday evening.
 Each participant is responsible for transportation to The Best Western.
 I recommend that you vehicle pool.
 4WD vehicles are required!
 The fastest way to get to Salina is to take Highway 15 south to Salina and from Salina through I70 to Highway 24.
 It will take about 4 hours (see map at the back of this document).
+Grand Junction is about 3.5 hours to Torrey.
+Take I70 to Highway 24, head south on 24 and then west on 24 to Torrey.
 The field trip will officially leave at 8am Monday Morning from the Best Western parking lot.
-The field trip will end at about 1pm, Friday August 12th near Hanksville.
-It is about a 4 hour return drive to Salt Lake City from Hanksville (see map at end).
+The field trip will officially end at about noon, Friday August 10th near Hanksville.
+We will have an optional early afternoon stop to visit some spectacular growth faults just south of previous stop.
+It is about a 4 hour return drive to Salt Lake City from Hanksville (see map at end) and 2 1/2 hours to Grand Junction.